 Kristalina Georgieva is Chief Executive Officer of the World Bank.

-Georgieva has been CEO of the World Bank since January 2017.
+Georgieva (@KGeorgieva) has been CEO of the World Bank since January 2017.
 From February 1, 2019 to April 8, 2019, Georgieva was the Interim President for the World Bank Group.
 As Interim President, Georgieva was responsible for the World Bank Group’s efforts to end extreme poverty by 2030 and to boost shared prosperity around the world.

 As CEO of the World Bank, which comprises of the International Bank for Reconstruction and Development and the International Development Association, Georgieva has built support across the international community to mobilize resources for poor and middle-income countries and to create better opportunities for the world’s most vulnerable people.